r4ds/bookclub-Advanced_R/README.md

 # R4Ds Advanced R Bookclub

-This repo contains three main folders:
+This repo contains 4 main folders:

 - Exercises: The official Advanced R exercises from https://advanced-r-solutions.rbind.io/, rather than copy all the answers we'll use this space to answer the questions that have yet to be answered!